 RESEARCH

-I interviewed several development officers and UTSA's vice president of development to determine what type of information they need when they are meeting with donors.
+I interviewed several development officers and UTSA's vice president of development to determine what type of information they needed when meeting with donors.
 During the development stage, we solicited input from several donors to determine if they found any value in the information being provided.
-I also asked if the design helped create an emotional connection to the university, and encouraged donations.

 In total: 7 Interviews + 8 Survey Responses